bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:24 AM CT, February 28</p>
+<p class="updated_time"> Latest data: 08:40 AM CT, February 28</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 57°, which is 11° *colder* than yesterday.
+Today's high is 57°, which is 10° *colder* than yesterday.
 Tomorrow is expected to be 17° *colder* than today.

 Currently:

 - 40°
-- Mostly Clear
+- Clear
-- 74% humidity
+- 67% humidity
-- 8 mph wind
+- 6 mph wind
-- 18% cloud cover
+- 0% cloud cover
 - 30 AQI 🟩
 - 0.05 inches of snow expected in the next 48 hours